Tipplin/Tipplin/Author.Readme.md

 - many Security Classes and Methods
 ### Visual Resource Library
 - is an pure Resource Library with following Resources:
+- all Resources set be public at Resource Manager,
+- so you can use them in your Project.
+- (global) using Visual.Resource.Library.Properties;
+- Use in an Form:
+- Property.BackgroundImage = Resource.BigBen;
+- Note:
+- Set automatic ResourceManager Property=Resource . point show all Resources!
 - Sounds, Music, Pictures, Images, Icons, Text, Photos and more later...
 ### Visual Form Library - precreated Forms
 - with many create Forms with Buttons, without Buttons, icons,